smakamali/robust_plan_eval/README.md

     - `SAMPLE_SIZE` : max number of rows to be sampled from each table, e.g. `2000`

-4. **Generate, encode, and label query-plan pairs:**
+5. **Generate, encode, and label query-plan pairs:**

-    Run the following command:
+    This script includes several steps from compiling plans based on hintsets, collecting labels, encoding queries, and encoding plans.
+This can take several minutes depending on the number of queries provided in the `./input` direcotry.
     ```
     python gen_label_plans.py
     ```